fxstein/GoProX/docs/feature-planning/issue-20-git-flow-model/GIT_FLOW_IMPLEMENTATION_PLAN.md

 # Git-flow Implementation Plan for Issue #20

-**Status**: Deferred - Foundation Priority
-**Strategic Assessment**: Complete foundation infrastructure before workflow changes
+**Status**: Ready for Implementation
+**Scope**: Git-flow implementation for current repository

 ## Executive Summary

-This plan provides a strategic approach to implementing git-flow for the GoProX project, taking into account the current foundation-first development priorities and ensuring the workflow enhancement supports rather than disrupts core development.
+This plan provides a focused approach to implementing git-flow for the GoProX project, addressing the current main-only workflow and establishing a more structured development process.

 ## Current Project Context

-### Foundation-First Development Strategy
-The GoProX project is currently following a **Foundation First** approach as outlined in `docs/NEXT_STEPS.md`:

-**Phase 1 Priorities (Current):**
-- Platform abstraction layer
-- Configuration management system
-- Data management systems
-- Enhanced default behavior (#67)

-**Rationale for Foundation Priority:**
-- Core infrastructure gaps must be addressed before workflow improvements
-- Platform abstraction and configuration management are critical for project stability
-- Data management systems are prerequisites for advanced features
-- Foundation completion will provide stable base for effective git-flow implementation

 ### Current Development State
 - **Workflow**: Main-only development with direct commits